Pope Alexander I of Alexandria: Meletius of Lycopolis

 His second major concern was the matter of Meletius of Lycopolis, who continued to slander Alexander, as he had earlier done to Achillas.
 Meletius went so far as to lodge a formal complaint with the court of the Emperor Constantine I, although no unusual attention was given it.

-More important, however, was the fact that Meletius had seemed to establish some form of working alliance with Arius.
+More important, however, was that Meletius had seemed to establish some form of working alliance with Arius.
 Meletius also consecrated bishops of his own, without his superior's consent.
 This controversy would continue unabated until the Council at Nicaea, where Alexander allowed Meletius to return to the church, effectively ending Meletius' alliance with Arius.

 Arianism

 The last, and most important, of the problems Alexander faced was the issue of Arius himself.
 Alexander's predecessor, Achillas, had not only allowed Arius to return to the church, but had given him the oldest church in Alexandria, a position which allowed him to exercise a great influence on the Christian community of Alexandria.
 In fact, Arius was even a contender for the post of patriarch of Alexandria at the death of Achillas.

 The conflict between the two began in earnest when Alexander declared the unity of the Trinity in one of his sermons.
 Arius immediately responded by labeling Alexander's statement Sabellianism, which had already been rejected by that time.
 The controversy quickly escalated, and Arius developed ever increasing support for his position, winning over a number of deacons, and at least one presbyter, who started to ordain presbyters of his own.
 Arius continued to draw even more attention and support, to the point that Alexander found himself having to summon two separate assemblies of his priests and deacons to discuss the matter.
 Neither of these assemblies, though, reached any firm conclusions, or helped to limit the spread of Arius' beliefs.

 Alexander then called a synod of the church of Alexandria and its neighboring province of Mareotis in 320, for the specific intention of deciding what action would be taken regarding this increasingly problematic matter.
 At the synod, thirty-six presbyters and forty-four deacons, including Athanasius of Alexandria, agreed to a condemnation of Arianism and signed a document to that effect.
 Arius remained successful in spreading his new belief elsewhere, particularly in Mareotis and Libya, where Arius convinced the bishop Secundus of Ptolemais and Thomas of Marmarica to join him.
 Arius' success in dividing the leaders of the church made the chance of a formal schism a very real one.